 This is reported as part of our routine laboratory confirmation workflow.
-However ciprofloxacin is no longer first line
+However ciprofloxacin is no longer first line and is currently not being reported by the lab on NaSH or clinical portal

-Site of tests for NAAT testing\:
+Site of tests for NAAT testing:

 Ensure that the tests on NaSH match precisely what you have ordered from the lab.